 The Portability Factor – The HUNU cup’s IT factor.

 Portability is something most makers don’t seriously consider when manufacturing coffee cups.
 The reason why disposable coffee cups sell is that you nobody wants to carry their coffee cups all day long.

 The HUNU cup solves all that and makes reusable cups fun.
 The cup can be folded down to be less than an inch wide.
-Then, we can easily slip into your pocket or a little bag.
+Then, you can easily slip it into your pocket or a little bag.

-When we want to use it, we simply pop it out and hand it over to the barista.
+When you want to use it, you simply pop it out and hand it over to the barista.
 After drinking, quickly rinse it out for another use or pop it in the dishwasher.

 Helps Save Money

 We all know we can get a discount if you bring your cup to coffee shops.
 This means using the pocket-sized HUNU cup will allow us to save more money in the long run.

 The HUNU cup can comfortably take about 8 oz. of coffee.
 If we fill it right to the brim, it can take up to 10 oz.
 However, we don’t recommend that since it’s possible to spill a little when closing the lid.

 For those asking, “But what if I have a little coffee in it when I fold it?”
 Relax, it won’t spill.
 The makers design the HUNU cup to be leak-proof from top to bottom.

 This cup comes with an insulating band that you can wrap around it.
 This keeps your hand safe from hot drinks – no plastic needed.